-- 14. For the change in basis of reporting interest on Sound Transit's outstanding bonds from accrual to cash basis within the Schedule we confirmed the interest reported in the Schedule by: - a.
+- 14. For the change in basis of reporting interest on Sound Transit's outstanding bonds from accrual to cash basis within the Schedule, we agreed the interest reported in the Schedule by performing the following: - a.
 We obtained bond interest payment schedules prepared by Sound Transit personnel for each bond series outstanding during the year and performed the following: - i.
-We traced the payments to the general ledger distribution entry with no exceptions noted. - ii.
-We traced and agreed the bond interest payment schedule gross amount to the amount reported on the Statement of Cash Flows with no exceptions noted. - iii.
-We traced and agreed the interest amounts from the bond interest payment schedule to the interest expense reported in the Schedule by Subarea with no exceptions noted.
+We traced the payments to the general ledger distribution entry.
+No exceptions were noted. - ii.
+We traced and agreed the bond interest payment schedule gross amount to the amount reported on the Statement of Cash Flows.
+No exceptions were noted. - iii.
+We traced and agreed the interest amounts from the bond interest payment schedule to the interest expense reported in the Schedule by Subarea.
+No exceptions were noted.